-Now that you have an understanding of many of the different considerations and factors involved in determining the cost of blast-resistant buildings, here’s what you can expect to pay, on average.
+Now that you have an understanding of blast-resistant buildings, here’s what you can expect to pay, on average.

 The following are four levels of blast-resistant buildings.
 All of these prices would be considered custom-designed and would be 8psi/200ms, medium response, and include electrical, HVAC and lighting systems.

 Note: These prices are general estimations only to give you an idea of the range of costs involved, but do not represent a quote on a specific project.

 - 12’ x 40’ x 11’ - Standard open floor plan, non-classified internal and external electrical: $290 per square foot